cobalthq/cobalt-product-public-docs/content/en/BestPractices/prevent-security-misconfig.md

 1. In the Apache web server, create a `.htaccess` file in the related directory.

-1. Add the following lines to the `httpd.conf` file, or replace existing lines with:
+1. Add the following lines to the Apache web server configuration file, or replace existing lines with:

      ```
      <Directory /{YOUR DIRECTORY}>